ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 The WT_MAX_STREAMS capsule ({{WT_MAX_STREAMS}}) establishes a limit on the number of streams within a WebTransport session.
-Like the QUIC MAX_STREAMS frame ({{Section 19.11 of !RFC9000}}), this capsule has two types that provide separate limits for unidirectional and bidirectional streams that are initiated by a peer.
+Like the QUIC MAX_STREAMS frame ({{Section 19.11 of !RFC9000}}), this capsule has two types that provide separate limits for unidirectional and bidirectional streams that a peer initiates.

 Note that the CONNECT stream for the session is not included in either the bidirectional or the unidirectional stream limits; the number of CONNECT